AryanJumani/clothes_AR/README.md

 This first version establishes the core try-on functionality.

-Example of version 1 on phone:
+Example of version 1.0.0 on phone:
 ![Trion Demo v1.0.0](./version_1.gif)
+Note: will update video for major updates

 ## Technology Stack